-The rehabilitation and integrative medicine staff brings many years of experience and advanced training to their patient care, helping to accelerate recovery and expand treatment options for post-surgical patients, seniors, and chronic or non-responsive physical challenges.
+The integrative medicine staff brings many years of experience and advanced training to their patient care, helping to accelerate recovery and expand treatment options for post-surgical patients, seniors, and chronic or non-responsive physical challenges.

 Class IV K-laser cold laser